RobbenRoll/emgfit/docs/source/concepts.rst

 Fitting peaks of interest
 -------------------------
 Peaks of interest are fitted with the :meth:`~emgfit.spectrum.spectrum.fit_peaks` method of the spectrum class.
-By default :meth:`~emgfit.spectrum.spectrum.fit_peaks` fits all defined peaks in the spectrum.
+By default, this method fits all defined peaks in the spectrum.
 Alternatively, a specific mass range or specific neighboring peaks to fit can be selected.
 It is the user's choice whether all peaks are treated at once or whether :meth:`~emgfit.spectrum.spectrum.fit_peaks` is run multiple times on single peaks or subgroups of peaks.

 Estimation of statistical uncertainties